ghazi-naceur/data-highway/README.md

   port = "your-postgres-port" // eg: "5432"
   user = "your-postgres-user" // eg: "admin"
   password = "your-postgres-password" // eg: "admin"
 }

+app {
+  tmp-work-dir = "/tmp/data-highway-playground" // Specify the temporary folder used to compute intermediate dataset.
+                                                // You need want to specify a folder that exposes enough ACLs for reading and writing.
+}
 ```
 - **log4j.properties**: